hjhjhjhhjhjhhh/Visual-Recognition-using-Deep-Learning-2025-Spring-Final-Project/README.md

-# Image Matching Challenge 2023
+# VRDL Final Project: Image Matching Challenge 2023

+## Team members
+- 110550067 簡秉霖
+- 110550165 何存益
+- 111550020 方漢霖
+- 110550085 房天越

 ## Task
 - Target
-Reconstruct accurate 3D maps from images of various scenes taken from many different views.
+**Reconstruct accurate 3D maps** from images of various scenes taken from many different views.

     Estimate the pose for each image in a set.
 Each camera pose is parameterized with **a rotation matrix** and **a translation vector**, from an arbitrary frame of reference.

     The goal is to reach the highest **mean Average Accuracy (mAA)** of the estimated pose.

 ## Rules and limitations
 - CPU Notebook <= 9 hours run-time

 - GPU Notebook <= 9 hours run-time
 - Internet access disabled
 - Freely & publicly available **external data is allowed, including pre-trained models**